dlumbrer/kbn_searchtables/README.md

 # Search-Tables for Kibana 5

-This is a plugin developed for Kibana 5 that you can build tables and search with an input
+This is a plugin developed for Kibana 5 that you can build tables and search with an input **without applying filters**

 ## Installation Steps